grow-graphics/gd/Readme.md

 * Recompile your code quickly, with a build experience similar to working in a scripting language.

 We would love you to take part in our [active discussions](https://github.com/grow-graphics/gd/discussions) section with any questions, comments or feedback you may have.
-Show us what you are building!
+Show us what you're building!

 ```go
 // This file is all you need to start a project.